frobino/leon3_qsys_IP/README.md

 FOLDER STRUCTURE:
  |
- - grlib-gpl- (included in git repo) : Leon3 SoC (sopc/qsys equivlent)
+ - grlib-gpl- (NOT included in git repo) : Leon3 SoC (sopc/qsys equivlent)
  - grmon-eval- (NOT included in git repo) : debugger Leon3
  - sparc-elf- (NOT included in git repo) : cross compiler for Leon3 (sparc_v8)
  - test_gpio2 (included in git repo) : final project folder, containing sw to turn on led (GPIO in Qsys)